Mathematics for Teaching Degree Program

 Key learning outcomes

 - Get started.
-You begin by completing three admission courses from the program curriculum.
+You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
-While you are completing your third admission course, you submit your application.
-We have application periods in the fall, spring, and summer.
+While you are completing your second degree course, you submit your application.
+We have application cycles in the fall, spring, and summer.

 - If you choose the thesis track, you work independently with a thesis director on in-depth research topic related to your professional goals.
 You'll emerge with a solid understanding of how educational research is executed and communicated, producing publishable quality results.

 Affordability is core to our mission.
-Our 2015–16 graduate tuition is $2,400 per course; the total tuition cost of earning the graduate degree is approximately $24,000 to $28,000.
+Our 2020–21 graduate tuition is $2,900 per course; the total tuition cost of earning the graduate degree is approximately $35,000.